 Another Final Frontier explores architectural habitats at the margins of habitability on earth by producing a site specific work on an artificial island shared between NASA and a wildlife refuge.

 Spoil islands are unexplored worlds forgotten in plain sight.
 The three-thousand mile string of dredged islands from New York City to Brownsville form an exceptional but ignored archipelago on the cusp of changes in climate and land use.
 Another Final Frontier presents work in territory shared by Merritt Island Wildlife Refuge and NASA’s Kennedy Space Center.
-In the shadow of explorations that abandon the planet, the exhibit explores how nature and technology co-exist on earth.
+In the shadow of explorations that abandon the planet, the project explores how nature and technology co-exist on earth.

-Artwork by Shona Kitchen and Aly Ogasian
+Artwork by Shona Kitchen + Aly Ogasian

 Writing by Charlie Hailey